 In this view God created all of the species of life present today, as well as throughout history, during a brief period of creation.
 While there has likely been some minor diversification within species since then, there have been no new species produced.
 This is the predominant view of those who hold to a creation event in the past few thousand years.

 This view is the opposite of direct creation.
 Naturalistic evolution believes that all existing life today originated from a common ancestor and, over great periods of time, has evolved into the wide variety of life present today.
 Naturalistic evolution holds that all of the changes in body structure have occurred via the naturalistic process of evolution without any intervention from a creator.
-This is the dominant view in the secular world, but is also common among Christians.
+This is the dominant view in the secular world, but is also not uncommon among Christians.

 This view, like the previous one, is a more moderate view than either of the initial two extremes.
 In progressive creationism God does directly create all of the existing species of life, but it does it gradually.
 While the direct creation view sees all species created in a brief span of time, progressive creationism sees them coming into existence over a very long span of time.
 Minor diversification within species may occur, but they do not evolve into new species.

 Direct creationism accounts very well for the biblical record, but is at odds with the findings of science.
 Naturalistic evolution, on the other hand, accounts well for the findings of science, but is at odds with the biblical account.
 Both theistic evolution and progressive creationism are compatible with the biblical account as well as the scientific account.
 Progressive creationism accounts best for events like the Cambrian explosion while theistic evolution accounts best for the similarity in body plans and DNA across life.
-Theistic evolution seems like the best view to me, but progressive creationism also has a lot to offer.
-They both offer a good compromise between God’s revelation in the Bible and his revelation in the creation.

 Implications of Creation

 There are several implications of the doctrine of creation.
 If the universe, this planet, and the life on it are simply a fortuitous accident, then none of it really has much value.
-On the other hand, if it is all the purposeful act of an intentional creator, then it has value, both to the creator and to the creation.
+On the other hand, if it is all the purposeful act of an intentional creator, then it has value.
+Both to the creator and to the creation.

 A naturalistic explanation for our existence can give no explanation for why we are able to observe the creation and understand it.
 But a universe created by a God who wants us to be able to discover him in his creation would be orderly and discoverable; just how we see things to be.

 And, finally, if creation was a fluke, what purpose could there possibly be in my existence.
-I am on the scene for a brief period of time and then gone, and nothing I can do or say will have any lasting impact.
-But if God created me for a purpose, then I have a reason for being, and who I am and what I do matters.
+I am on the scene for a brief period of time and then gone.
+And nothing I can do or say will have any lasting impact.
+But if God created me for a purpose, then I have a reason for being.
+And who I am and what I do matters.

 The doctrine of creation deals with God’s bringing into existence all that is.
 Providence, on the other hand, is the continuing action of God to maintain creation and guide it to his intended purpose.
 Providence takes two forms; preservation and governance.